Mountain shiner: Current management

-Even though the species was never listed as a truly endangered species on the Red list, it was listed as low concern species.
-The main assumption for a problem towards the species is human interference.
-One reason for this would be our morphology of the habitats.
-This can occur with the reduction of streams, dams placed changing the flow of streams connected to rivers and containments that we introduce to the aquatic systems from run off from agriculture lands.
-These are just a few ideas of what could be the reason for the reduction of the populations due to human interference rather than the natural course of fluctuating water levels that was mention before.
+Even though the species has never been listed as an endangered species on the Red List, localized threats to L. lirus could exist.
+The main threat towards the species is human interference.
+One cause for this is anthropogenic modification of habitats.
+This can occur with the reduction of streams, dams placed changing the flow of streams connected to rivers and contaminants that are introduced to the aquatic systems via run off from agricultural lands.
+These changes are in excess of the natural course of fluctuating water levels previously discussed.